 Picture cleanly and simply accessorizing your favorite black suit or dress.

-Now take that style to jewelry with this oh-so-put-together Custom Linear Emerald Cluster Ring.
-Like every good basic in your closet, the black diamond seems like a staple in this ring — vital, not boring.
+Now take that style to jewelry with this oh-so-put-together Custom .46ct Oval Diamond Cluster Ring.
+Like every good basic in your closet, the black diamond seems like a staple in this ring: vital, not boring.

 Black diamond jewelry can be a family affair.

 Our Linea Black Diamond Ring update was an easy choice.
 The asymmetrical setting is a perfect home for the more uncommon black diamonds.
-Plus, we know just how well the design works already thanks to our Linea Black Diamond Pendant and Linea Black Diamond Studs.
-We’re calling it now: 2018, meet your new power trio.
+Plus, we know just how well the design works already thanks to our Linea Black Diamond Studs.
+We're calling it now: 2018, meet your new power duo.

 Black diamonds can be ethically sourced.